SadCatto/Daa-Assignment/README.md

 Print "Z" if number of "2" are more than "0" and "1" Expected complexity O(log n)

-### Explanaiton:
+### EXPLANATION:

 - In this question we are first populating an array with random number of '0' , '1' , and '2' in an sorted order.
 - Then we are finding the frequency of each of the three elements using binary search.
 - To find the frequency we use binary search recursively to get the index of first and last occurence of the element in the array.
-- Then we calculate the frequency of the element using the index values.
+- Then we calculate the frequency of the element by subtracting the first index value from last index value and adding one.
 - We use recursive binary search for finding the frequency of elements '0' and '2' and find the frequency of '1' using length of array and frequency of '0' and '2'.
 - As we are doing this recursively using binary search which divides the array in half every time function is called so the